helmedeiros/blog/content/en/posts/2013-06-28-o-limbo-da-demanda-latente-ale-gomes.md

 seo_noindex: null
 dsq_thread_id: null
 categories:
   - Events
   - Technology
 tags:
-- '#AgileBR'
+  - "#AgileBR"
   - alegomes
   - agile brazil
   - agilebrazil2013
   - politicas publicas
-subtitle: Software development concepts and practices
+subtitle: Apply agile principles to transform government—discover how short feedback cycles, social control, and citizen-focused development can revolutionize public services and democracy
 ---

 The Alê started by presenting himself and positioning himself as unworthy of being the keynote speaker at this great event, and began defining everyone else involved in the community's growth.